Woman thinking of careers with RIASEC assessment

 Once you’ve taken the RIASEC assessment, it’s important to use your results thoughtfully.
 Review your top three personality types and start exploring careers that align with those interests.
 Many resources, like the U.S. Department of Labor’s CareerOneStop, offer tools to match your RIASEC profile with specific career options.

 You should also consider combining your RIASEC results with other career planning tools, such as skill assessments or personality tests like the Myers-Briggs Type Indicator (MBTI).
 Doing so can provide a fuller picture of how your interests and abilities overlap.
+Make sure you use assessments that have predictive validity.

 In some cases, a career counselor at your university or other professional might help you interpret results, recommend professions for you to consider, and then help you select an educational pathway to achieve your goals.